Faeries (Ars Magica): Contents

-Faeries presents tales of faeries from the point of view of characters in the Ars Magica world, to provide insight into how faeries think.
+Faeries is a sourcebook which presents stories about faeries using the point of view of other characters, to provide insight into the way that faeries think.
 It also includes a bestiary of faeries from around the world, rules on creating a faerie character, and four short adventures.

 The first version was a 144-page softcover written by John Snead, Sarah Link, Jonathan Tweet, Lisa Stevens, and Mark Rein-Hagen, and published by White Wolf in 1991 for the second edition of Ars Magica.

 After Wizards of the Coast (WotC) bought the rights to Ars Magica from White Wolf in 1994, the new owners produced a fourth edition of the role-playing game, and a revised version of Faeries in 1995.
 This revised edition was also a 144-page softcover, written by John Snead and Sarah Link, with interior art by Amy Weber, Anson Madocks, Bryon Wackwitz, Chris Rush, Doug Shuler, Eric David Anderson, Jeff Menges, John T. Snyder, John Ueland, Julie Baroh, Mark Tedin, Rosemary Roach, and Susan Van Camp, and cover art by David O. Miller and Maria Cabardo.